josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/👻_Transparencies_Overhead/💷_potential_tort_exposure.md

 ---

 ## 🏮 Footer
-*Potential Tort Exposure* is a living node of the Polaris Protocol.
+*💷 Potential Tort Exposure* is a living node of the Polaris Protocol.

 It projects the civil liability that stacks on top of sunk surveillance and reputational costs.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-13_
+_Last updated: 2025-10-19_